moeIsAwesome/wordmail/README.md

 # WordMail

-WordMail is a Telegram bot that helps you generate formal emails with the help of OpenAI.
+WordMail is a python script that helps you generate formal emails with the help of OpenAI and Telegrom bots.
 Simply provide a short subject, and WordMail will create a professional email for you!

 ## Examples